 Naoto (Nelson) Saika

-Naoto (Nelson) Saika is an International Trade Analyst in the Firm's Global International Trade Practice and is based in the Washington, DC office.
+Naoto (Nelson) Saika is an associate in the Firm's Global International Trade Practice and is based in the Washington, DC office.
 He works on various trade issues, including matters relating to trade remedies (antidumping duty/countervailing duty), customs, and World Trade Organization (WTO) law, for both sovereign and private clients.

 Nelson has helped clients around the world in US trade remedy proceedings, such as working with clients to prepare responses to various questionnaires issued by the US Department of Commerce in antidumping duty investigations.
 He works with clients in diverse industries, including those relating to steel and nonferrous metals.
 With his knowledge of the United States' and other countries' domestic trade remedy practices and WTO law, he also supports sovereign clients with reviewing and developing their own trade remedy practices.